Undergraduate Retention Committee

-- Review annual, semi-annual, & longitudinal retention outcomes and report observations to senior administrators and university leadership.
+- Review annual, semi-annual, and longitudinal retention outcomes and report observations to senior administrators and university leadership.

-- Keep the university community informed of committee activities by providing summary minutes of meetings and reports to (firstname.lastname@example.org).
-Information will be posted to the shared governance website (udmercy.edu/governance).
-The secretary of the committee is responsible for these postings and for informing Campus Connections of new postings.
-If there is no secretary identified for the committee, a member should be selected who is responsible for this task.
+- Keep the university community informed of committee activities by providing summary minutes of meetings and reports to be posted to the shared governance website.
+The secretary of the committee is responsible for sending these documents to email@example.com.

 - Establish procedures for keeping records of approved resolutions, determinations, advice, membership records and other actions.